nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </details>

 ### Consulting a patient: `consult`
 Creates a past appointment for the patient on the current date.
-If the patient has an upcoming appoint for the current date, complete it and clear the upcoming appointment field.
+If the patient has an upcoming appointment for the current date, complete it and clear the upcoming appointment field.

 Format: `consult INDEX {Prefix}/{Parameter}...`